 Why focus all your energies on your career, family or friends?
 This is unhealthy and leads to stress.

 Quick Fix: Men must take out time for themselves, indulge in their hobbies and give considerable amount of time to their families.
-Quality time is a great stress reliever.

 Men prefer not to confide in others as this is just part and parcel of their deep routed nature.
 Nevertheless, they run the risk of exposing themselves to high levels of stress and need to engage in stress relieving exercises.